Trespass to land

 In some jurisdictions trespass while in possession of a firearm, which may include a low-power air weapon without ammunition, constitutes a more grave crime of armed trespass.

 The maxim "cuius est solum, eius est usque ad coelum et ad infernos" (whoever owns the land owns it all the way to heaven and to hell) is said to apply, however that has been limited by practical considerations.
 For example, aerial trespass is limited to airspace which might be used (therefore aeroplanes cannot be sued).
-Landowners may not put up structures to prevent this.
 The courts have been more lenient with putting up structures to prevent underground trespass.
 The Kentucky Court of Appeal in Edwards v Sims (1929) 24 SW 2d 619 seems to affirm the maxim without qualification, whereas the New South Wales Supreme Court in Australia seemed more reluctant to do so in Di Napoli v New Beach Apartments (2004) Aust Torts Reports 81-728.
 There is therefore an asymmetry between aerial and underground trespass, which may be resolved by the fact the ground is almost always used (to support buildings and other structures) whereas airspace loses its practical use above the height of skyscrapers.

 There may be regulations that hold a trespasser to a higher duty of care, such as strict liability for timber trespass (removing trees beyond a permitted boundary), which is a type of trespass to chattels as a result of a trespass to land.

 Some cases also provide remedies for trespass not amounting to personal presence, as where an object is intentionally deposited, or farm animals are permitted to wander upon the land of another.
 Furthermore, if a new use of nearby land interferes with a land owner's quiet enjoyment of his rights, there may be an action for nuisance, as where a disagreeable aroma or noise from A drifts across the land of B.

-Trespass ab initio is when a person is granted access to land but then abuses that access.
+Trespass ab initio occurs when a person is granted access to land but then abuses that access.
 The entry to the land is considered to have been a trespass from the beginning.
-This only applies to access given by law, not to access given by a person (as established by the Six Carpenters' Case).
+This applies only to access given by law, not to access given by a person (as established by the Six Carpenters' Case).